-Mayor Garcetti launched the Unified Homelessness Response Center with a clear purpose: to create a central command post for our daily efforts to tackle the crisis of unsheltered homelessness.
-The UHRC brings every facet of our leadership into a single headquarters to coordinate street-level responses to homelessness, so that outreach teams, sanitation crews, law enforcement, and critical City, County, and State partners are working hand-in-hand every single day.
+Mayor Garcetti launched the Unified Homelessness Response Center (UHRC) with a clear purpose: to create a central command post for our daily efforts to tackle the crisis of unsheltered homelessness.
+The mission of the UHRC is to implement outreach, engagement, and cleanup protocols and to provide a timely, effective, and coordinated street-level response to unsheltered homelessness across the City.

-Improving Public Health
+Improving Public Health and Quality of Life

 Mobile Hygiene Services